What is the Master Gardener Volunteer Program?

 How often are classes held?

 An evening class is held in winter.
-The class starts in February and runs for 14 weeks, meeting once a week for 4 hours (6:00-10:00 pm).
-In the winter class we add a fourteenth week to the schedule to use as a snow day if needed.
+The class begins in January or February and runs for 14 weeks, meeting once a week for 4 hours (6:00 to 10:00 pm).
+We add a fourteenth week to the schedule to use as a snow day if needed.

 What is the cost?